agentcontest/agentcontest.github.io/2020/index.md

 What | When
 --- | ---
-First software package and specifications available | End of March Programming and testing by the participants | April - July Registration Deadline | 10th August
+First software package and specifications available | Complete Programming and testing by the participants | April - July Registration Deadline | 10th August
 Qualification | 24th August